zerwes/hiyapyco/README.rst

-This is for from https://github.com/zerwes/hiyapyco
+This is fork from https://github.com/zerwes/hiyapyco .

 It was designed for feature requests, see https://github.com/zerwes/hiyapyco/pull/38 for Pull Request.

 It is almost a year was passed and merge didn't happen, so I'm archiving this project.